sprintup/masteringCodeDemo/EP002_are you comfortable using jQuery/README.md

  - [3 ways to fix the cors error and how access control allow origin works](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9)
  - [cross-origin requests are only supported for http error when loading a local Stack Overflow](https://stackoverflow.com/questions/10752055/cross-origin-requests-are-only-supported-for-http-error-when-loading-a-local)
  - Ok so I initilized a new npm project with [express](http://expressjs.com/en/starter/hello-world.html) in the root directory to use the server throughout the rest of the challenges
+- using snippet from article to [set up proxy](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9)